nikhathfirdose/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Nikhath Firdose]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [February 7, Friday, 2020].

 ## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+**Day1** : February 7, Friday
+**Today's Progress** : -Learnt list comprehensions in python and wrote a program -CSS on freecodecamp **Toughts** : today is the first day of my 100 day coding challenge. i will make the most of it and become a good developer **Link to work** :